sderosiaux/akka-streams-summary/README.md

 ## Graph

-A Graph is a pipeline.
-It combines inputs, flows, and outputs.
+A `Graph` is the tiniest Unit in Akka Streams.
+Everything is a graph.
+Every graph has a shape (which contains in/out ports).
+A `Graph` can combines inputs (sources), flows, or outputs (sinks).
+A `Graph` can be partial (still exposing opened inputs or outputs) or closed (self-sufficient graph, no input, no output).

-- ActorMaterializer: AkkaStreams specific.
+- `ActorMaterializer`: Akka Streams specific.
 Provisions actors to execute a pipeline (a Graph)
-- ActorMaterializerSettings: ActorMaterializer ... settings.
+- `ActorMaterializerSetting`s: ActorMaterializer ... settings.
 Can have a custom supervision strategy (if exception, Resume, Restart, or Stop), can add logging, can configure thresholds..
-- RunnableGraph: A graph is a whole set of Outlet/FlowShape/Inlet linked together.
+- `RunnableGraph`: A graph is a whole set of Outlet/FlowShape/Inlet linked together, that is closed.
- - it starts with a Source (Outlet), ends with a Sink (Inlet)
+ - it starts with a Source (using its Outlet), ends with a Sink (using its Inlet)
-- It can be stopped anytime using a KillSwitch.
+- It can be stopped anytime using a `KillSwitch`.

 ```scala
 // this is a Graph that can be run